 For all "Commercial" aircraft, in addition to filing a Flight Request, investigators are responsible for contacting vendors to determine if the platform meets the requirements of the proposed scientific investigation.
 It is the responsibility of the investigator to ensure that before any preliminary test flights or actual data collection flights utilizing NASA personnel, instruments or funds occur, all vendors successfully complete a NASA airworthiness/flight safety review in accordance with NASA Aviation Safety Policy for Non-NASA Aircraft.

-The NASA Goddard Space Flight Center’s Wallops Flight Facility owns and operates a C-130 Hercules research aircraft to support airborne scientific research activities.
+The NASA Goddard Space Flight Center’s (GSFC) Wallops Flight Facility (WFF) Aircraft Office operates two NASA C-130 Hercules research aircraft to support airborne scientific research activities.
 The C-130 is used to perform scientific research, provide logistics support on an as-needed basis to other airborne science missions, and can be used as a technology test bed for new airborne and satellite instrumentation.
-This aircraft is also available to support range surveillance and recovery operations as needed.
+These aircraft are also available to support range surveillance and recovery operations as needed.
 The C-130 is a self-sufficient aircraft that can operate from short field civilian and military airports to remote areas of the world in support of scientific studies and other operations.

 The performance numbers presented below are based on a 20,000lb payload.
 Heaiver payload may reduce aircraft range and duration.

 The Aircraft Office is committed to providing safe, reliable, and cost effective platforms for airborne research and other flight activities.